byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 }
 ```

+- Add the Entity Framework package to the project by right mouse clicking on the FantasyBasketball solution and choosing Manage NuGet Packages

+- Click on the Browse tab and choose EntityFramework and click on Install

-NOTE: Make sure you resolve all errors (right-mouse click and choose resolve)
+NOTE: This should resolve any errors.
+If not, make sure you resolve all errors (right-mouse click and choose resolve)

 **BUILD the project**